June-Skeeter/GEOS270_Syllabus/docs/Instrucotors.md

 My name is Mike Turley and my pronouns are he/him/his.
 You can reach me by email:mbturley@student.ubc.ca\

 I am a Ph.D. student in the geography department interested in how landscapes respond to changing conditions such as glacier retreat.
 More specifically, I am trying to understand how connected or disconnected the landscape is in terms of material transfer (i.e., water, sediment, etc.), and how this changes over time.
 Outside of research, I am interested in backpacking, rafting, gravel biking, baking, and cartography.

+## Communication:

+Please post general questions about course content, policies, etc. on the discussion board.
+Chances are that if you're confused about something, your classmates are too.
+Your TAs or I will respond within 24-48 hours.

+For questions pertaining to your own personal situation:

+If they relate to the lab assignments, email your TA directly.
+For other questions, email June at skeeter1@mail.ubc.ca